 - Azure Sentinel

-I usually use Microsoft Azure Security Documentation which is a great resource to dive deep in each topic, and I use Microsoft Learn the new learning approach which is more structured to learn all the topics required for the exam.
+I usually use Microsoft Azure Security Documentation which is a great resource to dive deep into each topic, and I use Microsoft Learn the new learning approach which is more structured to learn all the topics required for the exam.
 I highly recommend to go through the free learning modules below on Microsoft Learn to prepare for the AZ-500 exam:

 - Secure your cloud applications in Azure (6 modules)